-- The DSL may manage the incident internally through utilising behaviour and bullying policies. - The DSL may decide that the child or children may benefit from early help, particularly in the case of nonviolent harmful sexual behaviour.
-Full details of early help can be found in Chapter 1 of Working Together to Safeguard Children 2018 - Where a child has been harmed, is at risk of harm or in imminent danger, the school may make a referral to children's social care and follow subsequent advice/guidelines.
+- The DSL may manage the incident internally through utilising behaviour and bullying policies. - The DSL may decide that the child or children may benefit from early help, particularly in the case of non-violent harmful sexual behaviour. - Any child may benefit from Early Help.
+All school staff should be particularly alert to the potential need for Early Help for a child who: - is disabled or has certain health conditions and has specific additional needs; - has special educational needs; - has a mental health need; - is frequently missing/goes missing from education; - has experienced multiple suspensions, is at risk of being permanently excluded; - is in a family circumstance presenting challenges for the child and; - is a privately fostered child. - Full details of Early Help can be found in paragraph 18 of KCSIE 2024. - Where a child has been harmed, is at risk of harm or in imminent danger, the school may make a referral to children's social care and follow subsequent advice/guidelines.
 This will involve reporting to the police.
 Any delays in the criminal process, bail conditions and the conclusion of the criminal process will all need attention and management - It is important to understand intra-familial harms and identify and necessary support for siblings following incidents of sexual violence and sexual harassment